 With the exception of MSCI 503, students who have had comparable course work elsewhere may petition for exemption from any of the SMS core courses.
 The application for core course exemption must be approved by the core instructor(s) of the SMS course for which exemption is sought.
 Prior to consulting the core instructor, the student must attach the following to the application for exemption: (1) a syllabus of the student's applicable prior course work and (2) a transcript showing the grade/credits of the student's prior course work.
 The SMS instructor must indicate on the application that he/she has reviewed the student's previous studies and is satisfied that those studies are sufficient to permit exemption from the applicable core course.
-The application and attachments then must be submitted in entirety to the Academic Status & Degrees Committee, in care of the SMS Graduate Registrar.
-Credits for exempted courses will not be transferred automatically to a student's record unless the student petitions the Academic Status and Degrees Committee for credit transfer.
+The application and attachments must be submitted in entirety to the Academic Status and Degrees Committee, in care of the SMS Graduate Registrar.
+Credits for exempted courses will not be transferred to a student's record until the student petitions the Academic Status and Degrees Committee for credit transfer and the Associate Dean of Academic Studies approves the request.